Travel the world

 If you’re unsure of where you want to travel and what you want to do—no problem!
 The primary purpose of the planning process is to help you get clear about the why and how of your travels: Why are you doing this in the first place?
 How do you want to learn and grow?
 How much money do you have to spend?
 How much risk can you tolerate?
 How will you stay safe?
 What do you want to get out of this?
 With these questions answered, you can embark upon an international adventure with a fuzzy itinerary but clear intentions and purpose.

 If you want to change your plan, then change it!
 That’s normal.
 It’s bad to travel with zero planning, and it’s also bad to travel with an overly rigid plan.
-Blake and the Individual Adventures staff will be here to help you think through your options, make your pivot, and stay true to your intentions and risk threshold along the way.
+Blake and your travel advisor will be here to help you think through your options, make your pivot, and stay true to your intentions and risk threshold along the way.

 Is this only for unschoolers or alternatively educated people?